JavaMuller/hive-test-harness/README.md

  -b,--build              build database, tables and load data -c,--count              when executing queries, count the records
                          returned from the query
-    --data.path <PATH>   path to local data to be uploaded to HDFS and used by build scripts -i,--iterations <arg>   number of times the query will be executed -q,--query              execute queries
+    --local.data.path <PATH>   path to local data to be uploaded to HDFS and used by build scripts -i,--iterations <arg>   number of times the query will be executed -q,--query              execute queries